Fast Rerandomization via the BRAIN: Additional Theoretical Results and Proofs

 \end{theorem}

-We omit the proofs of \autoref{thm:unbiasedness seq} and \autoref{thm:variance seq}, since they are almost the same as the proofs of \autoref{thm:unbiasedness} and \autoref{thm:variance}, except that the chain $(W^{(0)},\ldots,W^{(T)})$ needs to be decomposed into $K$ parts corresponding to the $K$ stages.
+We omit the proofs of Theorems \ref{thm:unbiasedness seq} and \ref{thm:variance seq}, since they are similar to the proofs of Theorems \ref{thm:unbiasedness} and \ref{thm:variance}, except that the chain $(W^{(0)},\ldots,W^{(T)})$ needs to be decomposed into $K$ parts corresponding to the $K$ stages.
 Each part can be analyzed in the same way as in simple randomized experiments.